-The bill would revise the investment rate of return and discount rate cap used by the retirement system to determine total system liability from 8% to 6.7% for the pension and from 8% to 6.9% for retiree health care.
-According to the 2020 Comprehensive Annual Financial Report (CAFR) the State Employee Retirement System currently uses a 6.7% rate of return and discount rate for the pension and 6.9% for retiree health care.
-Under the current dedicated gains policy, the assumed rate of return and discount rate may go down, but would not increase in future years.
+The bill would revise the investment rate of return and discount rate cap used by the retirement system to determine total system liability from 8.0% to 6.0% for the pension and from 8.0% to 6.2% for retiree health care.
+The State Employee Retirement System currently uses a 6.0% rate of return and discount rate for the pension and 6.2% for retiree health care.